LASER VISION CORRECTION

 Recovery Timeline

-Recovery times vary depending on the procedure and the individual, but most patients experience fast visual recovery and are able to see clear in the next 24-48 hours.
+Recovery times vary depending on the procedure and the individual, but most patients experience rapid visual recovery and are able to see clearly within 24-48 hours.

 Why Choose Laser Treatment for Eyesight?

-Laser treatment for eyesight is proven to reduce dependence on glasses or contact lenses and can be tailored to each individual’s visual goals and needs.
+Laser treatment for eyesight in most cases is proven to reduce dependence on glasses or contact lenses and can be tailored to each individual’s visual goals and needs.

 Laser Vision Correction treats vision issues such as myopia (short-sightedness), hyperopia (long-sightedness), and astigmatism by reshaping the cornea for better focus and visual clarity.

-Laser Vision Correction offers a quick, minimally invasive procedure with a fast visual recovery time, meaning:
+Laser Vision Correction offers a minimally invasive procedure with a rapid visual recovery time, meaning:

-- Reduces or eliminates the need for glasses or contact lenses, offering greater freedom in daily activities and lifestyle.
+- Reduces or eliminates the need for glasses or contact lenses, in most cases offering greater freedom in daily activities and lifestyle.

-- Treatment is tailored to each individual’s eye condition, ensuring more accurate results and better visual outcomes.
+- Treatment is tailored to each individual’s eye condition, in most cases allowing more accurate results and better visual outcomes.

 - Use of techniques like SMILE®, LASIK, and PRK to provide personalised vision correction procedures.

-Laser corrective eye surgery offers a practical solution for clearer vision and everyday comfort without the need for glasses or contact lenses.
+Laser corrective eye surgery in most cases offers a practical solution for clearer vision and everyday comfort without the need for glasses or contact lenses.

 - Laser corrective eye surgery reduces the need for glasses or contact lenses while undertaking daily activities like reading, driving, computer work or reading your phone.